-Qualified Opinion
+Opinion

-We have audited the accompanying financial statements of International Justice Mission Canada (the "Organization"), which comprise the statement of financial position as at December 31, 2021 and the statements of operations and changes in fund balances and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of International Justice Mission Canada (the "Organization"), which comprise the statement of financial position as at March 31, 2023 and the statements of operations and changes in fund balances and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, except for the possible effects on the comparative information of the matter described in the Basis for Qualified Opinion section of our report, the accompanying financial statements present fairly, in all material respects, the financial position of the Organization as at December 31, 2021 and its results of operations and its cash flows for the year then ended in accordance with Canadian accounting standards for not-for-profit organizations.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Organization as at March 31, 2023, and its results of operations and its cash flows for the year then ended in accordance with Canadian accounting standards for not-for-profit organizations.

-Basis for Qualified Opinion
+Basis for Opinion